1. Resource Library

 That’s why Versapay created Collaborative Accounts Receivable.

-What do we mean by “network”?
+And what do we mean by “network”?
 Well, once you gain access to the network, you can easily transact with others already on it.
 If a buyer makes purchases from multiple suppliers that use Versapay, they only have to set up their payment information once.
 They can then easily toggle between all their suppliers and make their payments from the same convenient system.

-How does Collaborative AR work?
+How does collaborative accounts receivable work?

 You—the supplier—can automate critical tasks like invoice delivery, collections reminders, and cash application as most people expect from an AR automation tool.

-Then, members of your AR team (and even members of other teams like sales or customer success that need to be involved) can answer customers’ questions where everyone can see them.
-You no longer have to rely on email threads or notes from phone calls—which are difficult to make visible to your entire AR team in a scalable way—to get context on a billing issue.
+Then, members of your AR team—and even members of other teams like sales or customer success that need to be involved—can answer customers’ questions where everyone can see them.
+You no longer have to rely on email threads or notes from phone calls—which are difficult to make visible to your entire AR team in a scalable way—to get context on a billing issue

-• 1) When your customer notices that 30 of the 200 auto parts they ordered are damaged, they open a dispute directly on their invoice.
+When your customer notices that a portion of auto parts they ordered are damaged, they open a dispute directly on their invoice.
+Your accounts receivable team sees their comment immediately, without Sales having to act as an intermediary.

-• 4) Because the customer clearly communicated the reason for the short payment—and your AR team is already aware of the damaged goods—your collections specialist knows that missing money is accounted for and does not need to trigger any collections outreach.
+When it’s time to make their payment, the customer makes a short payment directly through the platform’s online payment portal and clearly communicates the reason.
+Because the customer spells out why they made the short payment—and your AR team is already aware of the damaged goods—your collections specialist knows that missing money is accounted for and does not need to trigger any collections outreach.

 Most finance leaders’ game plan for improving their accounts receivable functions (if they have one) involves automating their team’s work—but forgets about customers.
 And that misses a big opportunity.